oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ```

 Sample output is shown above, yours may look slightly different.
 The operator will take
 a short time to start up (normally less than 30 seconds).
-Confirm it has reached
+Confirm that it has reached
-the "Running" state with this command:
+the `Running` state with this command:

 ```bash
 $ kubectl get pods -n operator